dswann101164/azure-noob-blog/posts/2025-11-03-linux-cheat-sheet-azure-admins.md

 2. Know where to find the answer (this page)
 3. Practice the most common commands until they're muscle memory

-The Windows admins who thrive in Azure are the ones who embrace Linux as a tool—not a threat.
+The Windows admins who thrive in Azure are the ones who embrace Linux as a toolâ€”not a threat.

 **Start with the top 10 commands.
 Everything else will come with practice.**